In Useberry, we love design sprints. We love doing them, discussing them, and obviously writing posts about them!

 Now, since this post’s scope is not to convince you that you should (or shouldn’t) adopt the recent update, it is up to you to decide if it is something that will help you and your team.
 To optimize your decision we strongly suggest that you watch this video by Jake Knapp on when it is good to say no to design sprints 2.0.

 Guide to Design Sprints 2.0

 There is no particular change in the “sprint essentials” as they were elaborated in our first article.
 The recommended constitution of the team is again 5-7 people (called experts) with 2 being appointed as the decider and the facilitator.

 Before the update, the sprint’s required time for successful completion was 5 days (Monday to Friday).
 Now, the cycle is reduced to 4 days by combining some activities as we are going to see later on.

 The first day is again divided into 2 sessions (morning, afternoon) with the difference being that at the end of the day, 2 days instead of 1 are going to be completed as compared to the traditional theory.

 In the morning you begin as you would normally begin your sprint, doing the interviews and asking HMW questions.
-By completing this process faster, you then go immediately on long defining the long term goal plus the sprint questions and finally do the map (FYI the first update was first mapping and then defining the goal).
+By completing this process faster, you then immediately go on to defining the long-term goal plus the sprint questions, and finally do the map (FYI the first update was first mapping and then defining the goal).

 In the afternoon you actually do what you would normally do on the 2nd day of your traditional sprint.
 That is, doing the lighting demos and the 4 part sketching (take notes, come up with rough ideas, 8 variations or crazy 8’s, and concept realization).